Stop Making These Small Business Website Mistakes!

-If you are not sure how to fix these small business website mistakes yourself you will need to find someone to help you.
+If you are unsure how to fix these small business website mistakes yourself, you will need to find someone to help you.
 And there are a variety of options for you.
 Perhaps you already know a web designer or professional web design agency.
 Maybe one of your business associates can make a recommendation.

 Did You Fix Small Business Website Mistakes on Your Site?

-We appreciate your help in eliminating bad business websites, one pixel at a time!
 Thank you!
+We appreciate your help to end bad business websites, one pixel at a time!

-By Gregor Schmidt
+By Gregor Saita